 According to the SBA, as of 2018, there are 30.2 million small businesses representing 99.9% of all businesses in the United States.
-Whether you are an office-based business or home-based business, there are many local, state, and federal regulations to comply with.
+Whether you are an office-based business or a home-based business, there are many local, state, and federal regulations to comply with.
 Do not avoid these regulatory details.
 While it may not seem much of an issue in the beginning, as your company grows it can become much more of an obstacle.
 Taking the time to research the applicable regulations is just as important as knowing your target market.
 You should carefully investigate all the laws and regulations affecting your industry.
 Consulting with a legal attorney may also be useful.
 Being out of compliance can leave you unprotected legally, lead to expensive penalties and jeopardize your business.
 At Peak Business Valuation, we are happy to connect you with legal professionals who can assist you in starting a business legally.
 Schedule a free consultation today.

 Register your business name with the state and county or city where your company is located.
 Registering your business has two main advantages: increased credibility and protection from personal liability if you are sued.
 For many small businesses, registering as an LLC is a great option.
 Compared to other business entities, LLC’s are easier to set up and have tax benefits.
 In the state of Utah, you can register an LLC for as little as $70.
 Registration is required so that the state has a comprehensive list of all businesses and corporations.
 This list is available for public reference.